 Growth in iPhone Market Share ≠ More Viruses

 Growth in market share for Apple devices has not greatly increased security threats.
 This is counter to Windows and Android-based products, which are much more popular.
-The popularity of these devices has lead to a relative increase in cyber threats for them.
+The popularity of these devices has lead to a relative increase in cyber threats to them.

 Apple’s Walled Garden